TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 ## How "Notify Only on Change" Works

-The companion keeps a small fingerprint of what it last reported, in the memory helper.
+The companion keeps a small fingerprint of what it last reported in the memory helper.
 When a watched sensor changes, it builds the same kind of fingerprint from what the Sentinel is flagging right now, sorted so the order never matters, and compares the two.
 If they differ, the situation has changed: it sends a notification listing everything currently flagged, and stores the new fingerprint.
 If they match, it stays silent.

-So a battery dropping below the threshold, or one being replaced, changes the fingerprint and you hear about it.
+A battery dropping below the threshold, or one being replaced, changes the fingerprint and you hear about it.
 The same three batteries sitting low for a week do not re-notify you every cycle, you were told once.
 In Entity mode, the same applies: an entity going quiet, or coming back, changes the fingerprint; an entity that stays quiet does not re-notify.
 The reason is part of the fingerprint, so an entity that shifts from `frozen` to `unavailable` counts as a change and you hear about it.

-By design, in Battery mode the change is tracked at the level of which batteries are low, not their exact percentage.
+By design, in Battery mode, the change is tracked at the level of which batteries are low, not their exact percentage.
 A battery that keeps draining while staying below the threshold (say 15% down to 5%) will not send a fresh alert, you were already told it is low.
 This is deliberate: tracking the exact percentage would re-notify on every reading and bring back the flood the change detection exists to prevent.
 If you want to be nudged about something you have not yet dealt with, use the daily reminder.

-Because the notification uses a tag, even when it does fire it replaces the previous one in place rather than stacking a pile of alerts.
+Because the notification uses a tag, even when it does fire, it replaces the previous one in place rather than stacking a pile of alerts.

 If one of the source Sentinels is itself broken (its uptime sensor was deleted, or it has gone unavailable), the companion sends a separate "Sentinel not working" notification, on its own tag, so it does not interfere with the main report.
 A broken monitor never silences the healthy ones: the items on the working Sentinels are still reported in the same run.

 ## The Daily Reminder

 Change-detection tells you when something changes.
-The daily reminder is for the opposite case: something that has not changed, but that you keep meaning to deal with, a battery you have not replaced, an entity still offline.
-Off by default.
+The daily reminder is for the opposite case: something that has not changed, but that you keep meaning to deal with; a battery you have not replaced, an entity still offline or Off by default.

 When you enable it and set a time, then once a day at that time the companion checks whether anything is still flagged.
 If so, it re-sends the current report.
 Because it reuses the same notification tag, it refreshes the card already on your phone rather than stacking a second one, and if you had dismissed it, a fresh one appears.
 If nothing is flagged at that time, the reminder does nothing.